 Anderson has a MPH and PhD in Public Health concentrating in One Health, with research interests and experience in emerging infectious diseases, zoonotic diseases, and viral respiratory pathogens.
 He has considerable laboratory experience, specifically in virology and molecular diagnostics, and has worked extensively in China and the USA performing bioaerosol studies in different animal agriculture and clinical settings.
 He also has an interest in topics that reside at the intersection of global health research and public policy.

-Professor, Infectious Diseases and Global Health, Duke University
+Professor, Infectious Diseases, Global and Environmental Health, Duke University;

 Assistant Professor, Duke Kunshan University